 Aphids at work on a leaf

-Aphids are, without a doubt, the biggest problem for a garden.
-They will destroy any kind of plant they find.
+Aphids are, without a doubt, one the biggest problems for your garden.
+They will destroy almost any kind of plant they find.

-That is why the aphid midge is useful: the larvae of this little fly feeds exclusively on aphids.
+That is why the aphid midge is useful: the larvae of this marvelous little fly feeds almost exclusively on aphids.

 It will also consume around 60 different kinds of species of aphids so its not picky.
 It is a great addition to your garden and you can attract it with pollinating plants.